 Measuring the effectiveness of these inspections can be performed by review by independent professionals of the inspection documentation and analysis in the case of the lidar vegetation inspection.
 A second method would include "ride-alongs" with inspection personnel to review their methodology and reporting.
 Lastly, an independent review of similar facilities can be performed and compared and reviewed with inspection personnel.
-As of yet these methods have not been used.
 Additional objectives are stated in Section 2C above.